-Colin Irons Diving and Pool Service has been helping residential and commercial customers in the city of Kaufman for over 20 years.
+Colin Irons Pool Service has been helping residential and commercial customers in the city of Kaufman for over 20 years.
 If you suspect your pool has a leak, call Colin Irons to setup a pool leak detection appointment where they will properly identify the location(s) and repair your pool leak.

 Kaufman, TX sits in the North Texas region that experiences extremely dry summers where your ground can begin to shrink and cause pipes to crack.
 Unfortunately, pipes cracking is a fairly common issue for swimming pools and if you find yourself to be one of the unlucky ones, Colin Irons will come to your rescue.

 Other common areas that could be causing your pool in Kaufman to be leaking could be:

 - Leaks in the pool equipment.
 Common areas would be the piping, filters, heater and pumps.